This post may contain affiliate links. Please read our disclosure policy.

 - Olive oil and butter – for sautéing

-- Onion - use whatever you've got on hand, but our kitchen likes sweet (Vidalia) onions best
+- Onion – our kitchen likes sweet (Vidalia) onions best

 - Cabbage – we use green cabbage here

-- Garlic - if you're a garlic lover, go ahead and use even more than I suggest.
-It's effortless to mince with a garlic press since there is no chopping or peeling involved.
+- Garlic – if you’re a garlic lover, go ahead and use even more than I suggest

-- You don't have to be super precise with measurements here.
-Use 2-3 chicken breasts or whatever you buy or feel like putting in.
-I say a medium cabbage, but I bought half of a MASSIVE cabbage that I cut into half again, and that totaled about what you'd expect from a medium cabbage, so don't worry about precisely measuring.
+- You don’t have to be super precise with measurements here.
+Aiming for a cabbage that weighs about 2 pounds (before removing the outer leaves and core) will work.
+I say a medium cabbage, but last time I made this, I bought half of a MASSIVE cabbage that I cut into half again, and that totaled about what you’d expect from a medium cabbage, so don’t worry about precisely measuring.

 - Keep in mind there’s a lot of cabbage in here, so it’s important to add enough salt to draw out the flavors!